Documentation / Short Interest

 Common Squeeze Trade Mistakes

-Understanding the most common errors in squeeze trading helps you avoid them and improve your results.
+Knowing the most common squeeze-trading errors helps you avoid them.
 These mistakes are seductive because they feel right in the moment but lead to poor outcomes over time.
-Being aware of these patterns allows you to recognize them when you’re tempted and make better decisions.
+Recognizing the patterns lets you catch yourself when tempted and make better decisions.

 • Buying on short interest alone: Need technical setup + VB signal confirmation